There are now 3 possible online modes for units:

 - Details for undergraduate courses

 - Level 3 core unit in the Botany; Environmental Science and Ecology; Biodiversity and Evolution; Plant Biology major sequences

 - Level 3 elective

 - This unit provides an integrative understanding of the distribution of the Australian flora, past and present, and of current Australian vegetation types and their relationships with a dynamic environment.
 Students become familiar with the quantitative characterisation of their environment by classifying plant communities according to structural and physiognomic attributes, and analysing field data for patterns of diversity and community organisation.
 Students also learn how vegetation mapping, inventory and interpretation of remotely sensed data are based on understanding vegetation structure and that this knowledge underpins local, regional and national management capabilities.
 The unit appeals to students interested in botany, ecology, land and water management, conservation biology, restoration ecology and agriculture.

-- Students are able to (1) describe the main vegetation types in Australia and their distribution in relation to soil type, climate, landform and disturbance; (2) classify vegetation according to structural and physiognomic attributes; (3) undertake a vegetation survey and analyse field data for patterns of diversity and community organisation & understand principles of ecological sampling; and (4) appreciate how vegetation mapping, inventory and interpretation of remotely sensed data require an understanding of vegetation structure.
+- Students are able to (1) describe the main vegetation types in Australia and their distribution in relation to soil type, climate, landform and disturbance; (2) classify vegetation according to structural and physiognomic attributes; (3) analyse field data for patterns of diversity and community organisation & understand principles of ecological sampling; and (4) demonstrate an understanding of how vegetation mapping, inventory and interpretation of remotely sensed data require an understanding of vegetation structure.